 - Cover the printed part with the ruler to protect it when cutting whenever possible.

 - I do not use a cork backed ruler when cutting in this scale so I don’t misalign my knife.

 - Using glitter, brush on glue for thin layer.
 Or use a tiny tip bottle for applying more glue so more glitter (thicker).

 - For the first 5 buildings, I painted the trim white then once dry I separated from the motherboard.
 I applied glue and glitter over wax paper.

 - If any extra glue and glitter is over the edges, once dry this can be trimmed away with sharp scissors if desired.

 - If adding trim to the building before it has glitter, be sure to apply white paint to cover gaps.
 I tried this with the Toy Shop and I recommend to apply the glitter before adding trim.
-It wasn’t that I messed up not can one tell the difference.
+It wasn’t that I messed up since one can’t tell the difference.
 It was just slower waiting on glue to dry and can’t always move to another area.

-- Be sure to apply wallpaper and window frames inside before closing that particular room or section.
+- Be sure to apply wallpaper, window frames, and other decorative items inside before closing that particular room or section.
 Adding the lighting tends to shift my attention.